 Lastly, we also can’t forget that every extra student enrolled in your school is worth a lot – anywhere from £3,000 to £12,000+, depending on the student and school in question.
 Running ads represents a significant investment on your part.
 Why not go the extra mile and design a campaign that succeeds attracting valuable new pupils to your school?

 Media buying is tough.
-Balancing this with all your other tasks can seem near impossible at times.
-That’s why we’ve always done our best to streamline the process as much as possible for our clients.
+Balancing this with all your other tasks can seem impossible.
+That’s why we’ve always done our best to streamline the process for our clients.

 - You get access to domain-specific knowledge and expertise without having to go to the trouble of building it yourself.

-- You learn what metrics really matter for building successful recruitment campaigns (and focus on those above all else).
+- You learn what metrics really matter for building successful recruitment campaigns.

 - You get an objective view on your situation (so hard to do when you’re the only one working on something).

-- You save substantial time and money (from lower upfront fees, to better prices on media purchases, more student enrollment and less time wasted on peripheral admin work).
+- You save time and money (from lower upfront fees, to better prices on media purchases, more student enrolment and less time wasted on peripheral admin work).

 But when you’re choosing what agency to work with, due diligence is important.
 Think carefully and ask yourself the following questions: